iammurali/iammurali/README.md

 - 🥅 2023 Goals: Contribute more to Open Source projects
 - ⚡ Fun fact: I love to play keyboard

-## Technologies: Typescript, Graphql, Next.js, Flutter
+## Technologies: Typescript, Next.js, Flutter, Golang

 In search for contributors to my project idea